IDLabResearch/Montolo/README.md

 # Montolo

-To understand how current RDF-based ontologies are modeled we created **Montolo** which currently describes concepts related to *Restrictions* in ontologies..
+To understand how current RDF-based ontologies are modeled we created **Montolo** which currently describes concepts related to *Restrictions* in ontologies.
 Ontologies which are built with the RDF framework consist of concepts and relationship between these concepts.
 Additionally several restrictions in the form of axioms can be defined, using terms of the RDFS and OWL vocabulary.

-**MontoloStats** is a dataset containing statistics about ontology modeling described using the **MontoloVoc** vocabulary based on W3C PROV and W3C DataCube.
+[MontoloStats](https://lov.ilabt.imec.be/montolo/data/montolo-stats/latest/) is a dataset containing statistics about ontology modeling described using the [MontoloVoc](https://lov.ilabt.imec.be/montolo/ns/montolo-voc) vocabulary based on W3C PROV and W3C DataCube.
 So far MontoloStats contains statistics from **98% of LOV** and **97% of BioPortal** ontologies.

 This repository contains code to download ontologies, create the MontoloStats dataset and perform analyses.